RupeshKumar4511/FastAPI/README.md

 # To get the requirement.txt file
 It contains all the libraries used for project.
 <br>
-pip freeze > requirement.txt
+pip freeze > requirements.txt

 # How to install the libraries written in requirement.txt file
-pip install -r requirement.txt
+pip install -r requirements.txt

 # How to stop uvicorn server :